 • input-files A method for this function is often not needed, since ASDF has a pretty clever default input-files mechanism.
-You only need create a method if there are multiple ultimate input files, and/or the bottom one doesn't depend on the component-pathname of the component.
+You only need create a method if there are multiple ultimate input files.
+Most operations inherit from selfward-operation, which appropriately sets the input-files to include the source file itself.